mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 career bum to start climbing back to relative prosperity.
 Being flat broke on Trin is not quite the same as being down and out on some frontier world or mid–tech industrial hellhole.
-Trin’s effective and efficient social system tends to produce motivated and skilled people.
+Trin's effective and efficient social system tends to produce motivated and skilled people.
 Coupled with a tech level as high as anywhere in the Imperium, this has made Trin an industrial powerhouse whose goods are exported across the sector and far beyond.
 That in turn generates a level of wealth only dreamed of on many worlds.
-Trin’s government is fairly typical of high–population worlds, in that it has a semi–corporate, bureaucratic structure that follows established practices for the most part.
-Stability is considered very important in most areas of governance – Trin is so far ahead of the pack that reckless growth is undesirable and carries a risk of damaging the world’s enviable position as one of the best and richest places to live this side of the Imperial Core.
+Trin's government is fairly typical of high–population worlds, in that it has a semi–corporate, bureaucratic structure that follows established practices for the most part.
+Stability is considered very important in most areas of governance – Trin is so far ahead of the pack that reckless growth is undesirable and carries a risk of damaging the world's enviable position as one of the best and richest places to live this side of the Imperial Core.
 Trin has it good, and prefers to play safe to ensure things stay that way.
 However, Trin is an economic center, and her government